CI-WATER/gsshapy/GSSHAPY/docs/_build/html/_sources/api.txt

 API Documentation
 *****************

-API documentaion is provided in this section.
+API documentation is provided in this section.

 File and Table Object API
 =========================